Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2021-12-15-Many-faces-of-python-venvs.md

 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
 ```

-If python not found, replace it with `python3`
+If python is not found, replace it with `python3`.
+This could happen if you are using `oh-my-zsh` shell.
 ```shell
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3 -
 ```

 Initialise an environment.
-This automatically created `.toml` file in the directory with all packages.
+This automatically creates a `.toml` file in the directory with all packages.
 ```
 poetry init
 ```